 Proficiency exams for French and Spanish are offered in a group setting at the beginning of each fall and spring semester and are open to both new students and continuing students.
-The next test will be offered on Wednesday, January 17, 2018 in Foellinger Auditorium.
-Registration is required; you can't just show up and ask to be admitted.
+The next opportunity will be Tuesday evening, August 28, 2018.
+Check back later in the summer for the online registration form.

-- If you are a new freshman or new transfer student, you need to have earned a qualifying score on the placement test in order to attempt the proficiency test.
+If you are a new freshman or new transfer student, you must earn a qualifying score on the placement test in order to sit for the proficiency test.
 There is no fee to take these tests.

-- If you are a continuing sophomore, junior, or senior who wishes to take the French or Spanish proficiency exam in January 2018 for either course placement or course proficiency credit, please contact Debbie Kraybill and ask to be added to the registration list.
+If you are a continuing sophomore, junior, or senior who wishes to take the group-administered French or Spanish proficiency exam for either course placement or course proficiency credit, please register online.
+If the form tells you that you are not eligible, contact Debbie Kraybill so that she can override the system.
 There is no fee to take one of these tests.

 - If you are a continuing sophomore, junior, or senior who wishes to take the French or Spanish Proficiency Exam at any point other than the August or January group test administration, you may contact Debbie Kraybill and make arrangements to take the exam at the Testing Center.
 Please note that you are responsible for all costs, including the $25 proctoring fee and Testing Center's fees for re-scheduling.

-Placement tests for Chinese, Japanese, and Korean are offered on campus (not online) at the beginning of each fall and spring semester and are open to both new students and continuing students.
-These are NOT proficiency tests in that demonstrating language proficiency in Chinese, Japanese, or Korean DOES NOT earn you course credit.
-It can, however, fulfill the General Education LOTE requirement.
+Placement tests for Japanese and Korean are offered on campus (not online) at the beginning of each fall and spring semester and are open to both new students and continuing students.
+Strong performance does NOT award course credit but it can, however, fulfill your General Education LOTE requirement.

 Are you interested in a less commonly studied language?
 Click here for more information.